-The Group is principally engaged in the business of (i) licensing of broadcasting rights of TV series; (ii) investing in TV series as non-executive producer; and (iii) acting as distribution agent of TV series.
+The Group is principally engaged in the business of (i) licensing of broadcasting rights of TV series; (ii) investing in TV series and web series as non-executive producer; and (iii) acting as distribution agent of TV series.
+The Group is also expanding its business in production of web series and online films in view of their growing popularity.